rtaormina/waterwatch/docs/ts/composables/MeasurementCollectionLogic/functions/validateTemp.md

 Defined in: src/composables/MeasurementCollectionLogic.ts:11

-Calculates the square root of a number.
+Validates if the input in the temperature field is a number, and not too large.

 ## Parameters